NSHipster/articles/2012-12-02-kvc-collection-operators.md

 KVC Collection Operators are a must-know for anyone who wants to save a few extra lines of code and look cool in the process.

-While scripting langauges like Ruby boast considerably more flexibility in its one-liner capability, perhaps we should take a moment to celebrate the restraint built into Objective-C and Collection Operators.
+While scripting languages like Ruby boast considerably more flexibility in its one-liner capability, perhaps we should take a moment to celebrate the restraint built into Objective-C and Collection Operators.
 After all, Ruby is hella slow, amiright? &lt;/troll&gt;